PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 "You know, the why of things is extremely important.
 Because our brain has evolved to discard information that it thinks has irrelevant." -- Elon Musk

-If you beleive that a guideline is not clear, or is redundant, or hard to understand, or you believe it is incorrect, then we would love it if you convinced us of your perspective and why you think so!
-Even experts (especially "experts") are often just making "calculated guesses", science... doesn't necesarrily "evolve", we just learn new things that change how we look at things and ultimately our conclusions about them (at least thats what I could come up with as I wrote this XD).
-Although if we use first principles we can guarantee that the ideas we derive from those first principles are solidly (and always) true (given the the first principles are true).
+If you believe that a guideline is not clear, or is redundant, or hard to understand, or you believe it is incorrect, then we would love it if you convinced us of your perspective and why you think so!

+Although if we use first principles we can guarantee that the ideas we derive from those first principles are solidly (and always) true (given that the founding first principles are true).

 # TODOS